Basics | Plugins | Howtos | Applications

 - paycheck¶

-A ledger voucher sent to each employee every month, detailing the amount of the salary or wage and resulting tax and other legal transactions.
+A numbered voucher sent to each employee every month, detailing the amount of the salary or wage and resulting tax and other legal transactions.

 - cash book¶